-- 1. Prior to the literature seminar the student will submit a one-page abstract with references.
+- 1. Prior to the literature seminar, the student will submit a one-page abstract with references.
 The student will normally base the talk on several papers, critically evaluate the work, and put it into a broader perspective. - 2.
-The focal points for the Faculty evaluation will include the choice of topic, evidence of the command of the subject matter, organization, clarity of presentation, effectiveness of the use of the time allotted, etc. - 3.
-Attendance will be the primary criterion for satisfactory performance by non-presenters enrolled in the course.
+Literature seminars should be approximately 25 minutes, including time left for questions. - 3.
+As much as possible, two students should be scheduled to present literature seminars within one regularly scheduled block, typically Tuesdays at 12:30 pm in BRWN 4102.

-4. Each year the Division will choose a recipient(s) for the Ian P. Rothwell Award, based upon Faculty evaluations, for the best literature seminar as well as the best research seminar.
-This distinction includes a small financial award.
+- 4. The focal points for the Faculty evaluation will include the choice of topic, evidence of the command of the subject matter, organization, clarity of presentation, effectiveness of the use of the time allotted, etc. - 5.
+Attendance will be the primary criterion for satisfactory performance by non- presenters enrolled in the course. - 6.
+Each year the Division will choose a recipient(s) for the Ian P. Rothwell Award, based upon Faculty evaluations, for the best literature seminar as well as the best research seminar.
+This distinction includes a small financial award. - 7.
+Thesis defenses will be open for the public and considered to be research seminars.
+In order to increase both student and faculty attendance, thesis defenses should be, whenever possible, scheduled for the normal inorganic seminar time slot of Tuesdays at 12:30 pm in BRWN 4102.